August 13, 2019

 5 Aspects of a Letter of Intent for Dental Practice Transitions

-As the buyer, a LOI must be filled out and sent to the broker within a day of visiting the practice.
-Offer price is determined by the buyer by analyzing the prospectus or appraisal, while also taking market conditions, overall desirability, and competitions into consideration, then asking the bank how much financing is available.
+As the buyer, an LOI must be filled out and sent to the broker within a day of visiting the practice.
+The offer price is determined by the buyer by analyzing the prospectus or appraisal, while also taking market conditions, overall desirability and competition into consideration, then asking the bank how much financing is available.

-After reviewing the LOI with the broker within five days, the seller is presented with three options: acceptance, counteroffer (terms, price, closing date, agreement, etcetera), and decline (though unlikely, this just means the seller is not willing to negotiate).
+After reviewing the LOI with the broker within five days, the seller is presented with three options: acceptance, counteroffer (terms, price, closing date, agreement, etcetera) or decline (though unlikely, this just means the seller is not willing to negotiate).

 Within a five-day window, a conversation usually takes place between the buyer and seller by way of the broker to determine agreed-upon terms.
 Once the terms are determined amenable to all parties, the LOI is signed, and the due diligence process begins.

 Put the LOI process in the hands of the experts at Professional Transition Strategies.